 For the four subnets—Trust, Untrust, Web, and DB—included in the template, you have four route tables, one for each subnet with user defined rules for routing traffic to the VM-Series firewall.

-- Download the two-tier sample ARM template from
+- Download the two-tier sample ARM template from the GitHub repository.

 - Create a Resource Group on Azure.